-We find that the price of a vote significantly differs across political parties (from $\in 2$ to $\in 93$, depending on the year and the country), and in particular is two to ten times larger for far-right parties than for all the other, non-extreme, parties.
-In other words, campaign spending seems to be generally less efficient for the extreme-right candidates.
-Strikingly, this is true both in France and in the UK, while the Front National and the UK Independence Party significantly differ both in their history and political positioning.
-We discuss a number of potential explanations, among which a valence disadvantage, a salience effect, and an ideological effect, and show that far-right campaigns are more efficient in districts where the stigma attached to far-right voting is lower.
+We find that the price of a vote significantly differs across political parties (from ≤ 2 to ≤ 93 , depending on the year and the country), and in particular is systematically larger - up to ten times - for extreme parties.
+In other words, campaign spending seems to be generally less efficient when spent by extreme-parties candidates, and far-right candidates in particular.
+Strikingly, this last point is true both in France and in the UK, while the Front National and the UK Independence Party significantly differ both in their history and political positioning.
+We discuss a number of potential explanations, among which a valence disadvantage, a salience effect, and an ideological effect.
+We also show that far-right campaigns are more efficient in districts where the stigma attached to far-right voting is lower.

 Our analysis also allows us to have a comprehensive picture of how voters from a particular party respond to spending by other parties.
 We find evidence of strong, negative cross-party effects - when party A increases its spending, party B's vote share decreases - suggesting that a significant portion of individuals may switch their votes across parties in response to changes in campaign spending.
 While in the UK this happens across all major parties, in France it seems to be mostly concentrated among parties from the same side of the left-right political spectrum.
-Interestingly, we also find that most of the switching related to UKIP spending occurs with the Labour Party, echoing studies that find that the new radical-right tends to focus on left-leaning, working-class voters (see e.g. Dal Bo et al., 2019).
+Interestingly, we also find that most of the switching related to UKIP spending occurs with the Labour Party, echoing studies that find that the new radical-right tends to focus on left-leaning, working-class voters (see e.g. Dal Bo et al., 2019;